The International Hotel Law Review: China

 - liabilities of breach;

-- termination and indemnification;
+- termination and indemnification; and

 - dispute resolution.

-Longer lease term is generally preferred for hotel leases, however, the term of a lease cannot exceed 20 years for all types of leases.
+Longer lease term is generally preferred for hotel leases; however, the term of a lease cannot exceed 20 years for all types of leases.
 In general, tenants are not guaranteed right of renewal at the end of the contractual lease term under the prevailing Chinese law.
 In China, many hotel leases adopt fixed and tired rent, meaning rent payable remains the same during certain period of time, for instance, three years but is typically subject to an increase and reach next tier of rent rate.
 Turnover rent is not a prevailing market practice in China for hotel leases.
 Development clauses are very common and normally included in many hotel leases, which gives the landlord the right to redevelop the building over the course of a typically long-term hotel lease.
 Many hotel leases provide the landlord with a right to terminate and re-enter the leased premises in the event that the tenant breaches the lease agreement and fails to rectify such breach within a stipulated period of time upon notice.
 With regard to insurance under hotel leases, in practice, the landlord usually purchase insurance policy for the property and meanwhile require the tenant to purchase insurance covering damages caused to the leased premises or third parties and require its name to be added as additional insured.

 Intellectual property and branding